Vinny Testaverde: College career

 Testaverde accepted an athletic scholarship to attend the University of Miami, where he played for the Miami Hurricanes football team from 1982 to 1986.
 He redshirted as a freshman, backed up Bernie Kosar for the next two seasons, and became the starter in 1985.
 As a senior in 1986, he was a Unanimous First-team All-American and won the Heisman Trophy, on his way to becoming the Hurricanes' all-time leader in career touchdown passes with 48.
 In addition to the Heisman Trophy, he also won the Davey O'Brien Award, the Maxwell Award, the Sammy Baugh Trophy, and the Walter Camp Player of the Year Award.
-His 26 touchdown passes in the 1986 season led major college football.
+His 26 touchdown passes and passer rating of 165.8 in the 1986 season led major college football.
 He played in the 1987 Fiesta Bowl against Penn State for the 1986 national championship, a game in which the Miami Hurricanes were heavily favored but lost 14–10 in a game in which Testaverde threw five interceptions.

 Testaverde played an important part in the University of Miami's history as one of the top college football programs of the 1980s and 1990s.
 Along with Jim Kelly, Mark Richt, Bernie Kosar, Steve Walsh, Gino Torretta, Craig Erickson, and Ken Dorsey, Testaverde is considered part of the University of Miami's quarterback dynasty, and was inducted into the University of Miami Sports Hall of Fame in 1998.
 On May 7, 2013, he was inducted into the College Football Hall of Fame.